Jump to main content

 • Digitalization & Media Communication Research Hub (led by Tamás Bokor);

-• Communication & Cognition Research Hub (led by Réka Benczes).
+• Metaphor in Communication and Society Research Lab (MetCommS) (led by Réka Benczes).

 The objectives of these research hubs are twofold.
 On the one hand, they pull together research projects at both the departmental and the doctoral level to enhance research potential; on the other hand, they contribute to making departmental research more visible to both the academia and the general public.
 Research projects can belong to more than one research hub (and some fall necessarily outside of the hubs).